 If you’re someone that is looking for information on how to qualify for gastric sleeve Australia surgery, hopefully, this guide has provided you with some valuable information on how to be eligible for gastric sleeve surgery.
 However, only a certified bariatric surgeon with a background in gastric sleeve surgery will be able to establish if an individual is an appropriate candidate for the procedure.
 If you’re ready to take the next step and talk to an experienced surgeon about your gastric sleeve eligibility, you can schedule a consultation with our chief resident surgeon Dr Ken Wong today.

 Dr Ken Wong and the Central Coast Surgery team are the leading experts when it comes to safe, comprehensive and quality weight loss intervention.
 At the forefront of gastric sleeve surgery Newcastle, Central Coast and the surrounds, the CCS team are here to provide you with exceptional weight loss support.
-Get in touch with our friendly team today to learn more about how to qualify for gastric sleeve Australia on (02) 4323 7000.
+Get in touch with our friendly team today to learn more about how to qualify for gastric sleeve Australia and other bariatric surgery methods on (02) 4323 7000.